particle-iot/docs/src/content/support/troubleshooting/key-management.md

 3. To login on the Particle CLI, run the command `particle login` and follow the prompts for email and password.

-4. Next we need to get the Device ID of your {{device}}.
-Start by putting the {{device}} into Listening Mode by resetting it, and then holding the Mode button for about 3 seconds until it starts blinking BLUE.
+4. Next we need to get the Device ID of your device.
+Start by putting the device into Listening Mode by resetting it, and then holding the Mode button for about 3 seconds until it starts blinking BLUE.

-5. Next run the following command to get the ID of your {{device}}: ``particle serial identify``.
+5. Next run the following command to get the ID of your device: ``particle serial identify``.
 It should reply "Your device id is: xxxxxxxxxxxxxxxxxx".
 Copy the number down or to your clipboard for later.

 6. View the key commands and example output here for the next steps: [particle keys doctor](/reference/cli/#particle-keys-doctor)

-7. Place your {{device}} into DFU mode by holding Mode and tapping Reset, then continue holding Mode for about 3 seconds until the LED starts flashing Yellow.
+7. Place your device into DFU mode by holding Mode and tapping Reset, then continue holding Mode for about 3 seconds until the LED starts flashing Yellow.

 8. It's a good idea to run the ``particle keys server`` command in case your server keys or address are corrupted.